 Participants in the pre-emergency and emergency demand response program are paid based on the average performance by registration for the duration of a demand response event.
 Demand response should measure compliance hourly to accurately report reductions during demand response events.
 The current rules use the average reduction for the duration of an event.
-The average duration across multiple hours does not provide an accurate metric for each hour of the event.
+The average duration across multiple hours does not provide an accurate metric for each hour of the event and is inconsistent with the measurement of generation resources.
 Measuring compliance hourly would provide accurate information to the PJM system.
-This would be consistent with the rules that apply to generation resources.
 The MMU recommends demand response event compliance be calculated for each hour and the penalty structure reflect hourly compliance.
-With the new CP rules, demand response will be structured for hourly performance.
+With the new CP rules, demand response will be structured for hourly performance.34

-Subzonal dispatch by zip code is mandatory beginning on June 1, 2014, with the 2014/2015 Delivery Year only if the subzone is defined at least one day before dispatch.
 PJM allows compliance to be measured across zones within a compliance aggregation area (CAA).
 This changes the way CSPs dispatch resources when multiple electrically contiguous areas with the same RPM clearing prices are dispatched.
-The compliance rules determine how CSPs are paid and thus create incentives that CSPs will incorporate in their decisions about how to respond to PJM dispatch.31 The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
+The compliance rules determine how CSPs are paid and thus create incentives that CSPs will incorporate in their decisions about how to respond to PJM dispatch.35 The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
 If multiple zones within a CAA are called by PJM, a CSP will dispatch the least cost resources across the zones to cover the CSP's obligation.
-This can result in more MW dispatched in one zone that are locationally distant from the need and 0 MW dispatched in another zone, yet the CSP could be considered 100 percent compliant and pay no penalties.
+This can result in more MW dispatched in one zone that are locationally distant from the need and no MW dispatched in another zone, yet the CSP could be considered 100 percent compliant and pay no penalties.
 More locational deployment of load management resources would improve efficiency.
 The MMU recommends that demand resources be required to provide their nodal location.
 Nodal dispatch of demand resources would be consistent with the nodal dispatch of generation.